 Back in the 1990’s then New York Governor Mario Cuomo put forth a series of reforms aimed to lower the number of the uninsured in his state.
 The reform measures were a debacle and drove insurance rates in the state to the highest in the nation.
 Of course skyrocketing rates meant that more New Yorkers would become uninsured, driving the state’s insurance industry into a death spiral of which they never recovered from.

-he months heading into the rollout of the HealthCare.gov website.
+Fast forward to2013 and the months heading into the rollout of the HealthCare.gov website.
 It was at this time that news began to trickle in from leading industry sources and insurers themselves which started to paint the picture of how healthcare premiums were shaping up across the country.
 The news was not following the administrations talking point of lower insurance premiums with one exception, the State of New York!
 The new rate structure brought forth by ObamaCare was, for this single state, a vast improvement over their very broke healthcare insurance system.

-Governor Andrew Cuomo announced to New Yorkers that those seeking healthcare insurance would find rate reductions as much as 50% once the states healthcare exchange opened for business in the coming hours.
+And so, on the eve of the inaugural HealthCare.gov rollout, New York’s Governor Andrew Cuomo announced to New Yorkers that those seeking healthcare insurance would find rate reductions as much as 50% once the states healthcare exchange opened for business in the coming hours.

 New York was one of only three or four states that realized a reduction in healthcare insurance premiums under the new regulations put forth by ObamaCare and the only state where the reductions were substantial.
 With insurance rate increases of 40% on average being realized in virtually every other state across the country, it did not take long for the news media to fill the headlines with stories of double digit premium increase.

-New Yorks Governor Andrew Cuomo’s announcement, President Obama stood before a national audience and claimed a victory for ObamaCare making New York his lower premium poster child.
+Yet despite the fact that only one of fifty states and DC delivered on the promise that premium would be lower, immediately following New Yorks Governor Andrew Cuomo’s announcement, President Obama stood before a national audience and claimed a victory for ObamaCare making New York his lower premium poster child.
 In his victory speak, the president did not find it necessary to disclose that New York was an isolated case nor did the president find it necessary to mention that most of the nation would be seeing double digit rate increases.

 The Talking Point Changes